Sleepypiggi/Actuarial-Exams/docs/2. Actuarial Mathematics/ASA-ALTAM/Profit Testing.md

 <!-- Self Made -->
 ![Profit Vector](Assets/Profit%20Testing.md/Profit%20Vector.png){.center}

-> Most questions will only require computing the profit vector for a short period of time given its itensity.
+!!!
+Note "Calculation Questions"

->
+    Most questions will *only* require computing the profit vector for a short period of time given the intensity needed to calculate the reserves at various points in time.

-> If required to compute the profit vector for a long duration, the question will usually specify to ignore the change in reserves, which greatly simplifies the required calculations.
+    If required to compute the profit vector for a long duration, the question will usually specify to **ignore the change** in reserves or simply **provide them**, which greatly simplifies the required calculations.

 However, the expected profit for each policy year makes the implicit assumption that the **policyholder survives till the BEGINNING of that policy year**.
 Thus, every element of the profit vector is calculated based off varying assumptions.